 Memorable Manitobans: John Hammond Irwin (1886-1952)

 Born in Huron County, Ontario on 18 August 1886, son of John Henry Irwin and Agnes Wiggins, he came to Manitoba where he worked as a school teacher at Winnipeg.
 During the First World War, he served in the Canadian Expeditionary Force.
-Returning from military service, he was Principal of Elphinstone School (1920-1923), Rossburn School (1923-1928) and Earl Oxford School (1928-1941).
+Returning from military service, he taught at Elphinstone School (1920-1923, Principal), Rossburn School (1923-1927, Principal), Park School (1927-1929, Principal), and Earl Oxford School (1929-1941, Principal).
 He was married twice.
 His first wife was Mary Mildred Isabel Irwin (1900-1946).
 They had no children.
-After his first wife’s death, he married Runa Mary Thackery on 9 July 1949 and they had a daughter, Mary Irwin.
-He died at Winnipeg on 9 September 1952 and was buried in Brandon Cemetery.
+After his first wife’s death, he married Runa Mary Thackery (?-?) on 9 July 1949 and they had a daughter, Mary Irwin.
+He died at Winnipeg on 9 September 1952 and was buried in the Brandon Cemetery.

 Ontario birth registation, Ancestry.